mvisonneau/gitlab-ci-pipelines-exporter/README.md

 refs_polling_interval_seconds: 300
 pipelines_polling_interval_seconds: 60

-# When no pipeline exists for a given ref, the exporter will exponentially backoff up to this value
-pipelines_max_polling_interval_seconds: 1800

 # Whether to attempt retrieving refs from pipelines when the exporter starts (default: false)
 on_init_fetch_refs_from_pipelines: false
 # Maximum number of pipelines to analyze per project to search for refs on init (default: 100)